Wrapped Velas 1-Day Volume Hits $88.45 (WVLX)

 Wrapped Velas Coin Profile

 Wrapped Velas was first traded on April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
-Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
 The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
 Wrapped Velas’ official website is velas.com.
-The official message board for Wrapped Velas is medium.com/velasblockchain.
+Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
+Wrapped Velas’ official message board is medium.com/velasblockchain.

 Wrapped Velas Coin Trading